rakshithp7/HESTIA/DEVELOPMENT_ROADMAP.md

     - On Connect: requires topic and selects voice to proceed
     - Navigates to `/connect/session?topic=...`
     - Session page shows two panels (peer and you), topic field read-only
 - 2025-09-01: Added chat session & actions
   - Buttons: End Call (to /connect), Switch to Text (to /connect/session/chat), Report an Issue (to /contact)
   - Created `/connect/session/chat` with chat bubbles UI and composer
+- 2025-10-13: Added tooltips to mode selection buttons on `/connect`
+  - Introduced shadcn tooltip primitives for clearer voice vs chat affordances
+  - Tooltips surface “Start a voice session” and “Start a chat session” guidance

 ### Auth Gating Refactor